Yuegong-1: Facilities

 Lunar Palace 1 occupies a 160m2 500m3 self-contained laboratory in Beijing composed of a 58m2 vegetation area of two cabins, a 42m2 living area with three bedrooms, dining room, bathroom and waste disposal chamber.
 The lab was designed by Liu Hong of the Beijing University of Aeronautics and Astronautics (BUAA).
 The lab is a type of bioregenerative life support system (BLSS), the third built in the world and the first in China.

 With a crew of three, 55% of the food consumed is to be produced internally, balanced by reserves.
 The oxygen would be regenerated through the vegetation compartment, and the water is to be recycled internally.
 The crew's waste was composted.

 Construction on the facility began in March 2013.
 The facility was unveiled on the Chinese New Year (31 January 2014).
 It was commissioned prior to the first mission starting in February 2014.

 Missions

-2014 - First research mission
+2014 - first research mission

-The first research mission was the Integrative Experimental Facility "Lunar Palace 1" for Permanent Astrobase Life-support Artificial Closed Ecosystem (PALACE) Research (aka "Lunar Palace-1"), a 105-day mission of three researchers.
+The first research mission was the Permanent Astrobase Life-support Artificial Closed Ecosystem (PALACE) Research (aka "Lunar Palace-1"), a 105-day mission of three researchers.
 The one man, Dong Chen, and two women, Xie Beizhen and Wang Minjuan, volunteers from the BUAA, conducted the first long-duration research project of this kind in China, 3 February to 20 May 2014.